 All in all, the supply chain and logistics infrastructure that Wal-Mart created to scale and live up to its brand promise of low prices is among the greatest and most storied.
 Additionally, Wal-Mart is featured on Gartner’s list of top 25 supply chains.

 Wal-Mart is also an early supply chain innovator.
 Among Wal-Mart’s early innovations is Vendor Managed Inventory (VMI), which makes vendors responsible for managing their products in Wal-Mart’s warehouses.
 Another early innovation adopted by Wal-Mart was continuous replenishment (CR), in which a vendor continuously monitors Wal-Mart’s inventory and automatically replenishes its inventory when it reaches the re-order point.
 CR is a more advanced approach to meeting product demand that eliminates the need to send purchase orders, reduces inventory costs for Wal-Mart, and helps the customer by ensuring that the product they want is in stock.

 Acquisition spree of popular e-commerce brands

-Biggest employer in 19 states and largest private employer in the world
+The biggest employer in 19 states and the largest private employer in the world

 According to research by Olivet Nazarene University, Wal-Mart is the largest employer, not just the largest private employer, in 19 U.S. states.
 This list includes populous states such as Texas and Illinois as well as less populated ones like Wyoming.